Frequently Asked Questions – FWA

 Why was my FWA request denied?

-• The position is highly interactive and requires regular collaboration with faculty, staff, students, or other stakeholders who are regularly on campus
+• The position is highly interactive and requires regular collaboration with faculty, staff, students, or other stakeholders who are regularly on site.

-• The position is directly services student, faculty, or staff in-person
+• The position directly services students, faculty, or staff in person

-• The position has an on-campus requirement due to the nature of the work performed (i.e., serving a facility)
+• The position has an on-site requirement due to the nature of the work performed (i.e., serving a facility)

-• The position manages others who work on campus
+• The position manages others who work on site

 • The proposed remote location is not suitable for remote work (i.e., not data-security capable, not a distraction-free workplace, etc.)